 Obviously, the more reputable a tradeshow or conference is, the less effort there will be to find exhibitors, who will rush to reserve the best stand as soon as the participation registration is opened.

-In order to ensure the awareness of your event, we advise you to use a communication agency that will increase your notoriety among your targets.
+In order to boost the awareness of your event, we advise you to use a communication agency that will increase your reach of target segments.

 To measure your awareness objectives, we recommend that you set realistic objectives beforehand, such as X% of my attendees must follow me on social networks.